subsquid-labs/squid-substrate-template/README.md

 }
 ```

-Generation of type-safe wrappers for events and calls is currently a two-step process.
+Generation of type-safe wrappers for events, calls and storage items is currently a two-step process.

 First, you need to explore the chain to find blocks which introduce new spec version and
 fetch corresponding metadata.